GoHypernet/Galileo-sdk/docs/src/universes.rst

 Adding Universe Users
 ---------------------

-Owners and Administrators of at least one Universe will see an extra tab on the lefthand side of their user interface when they are in context of the Universe they administer.
+Owners and Administrators of at least one Universe will see an extra tab on the left-hand side of their user interface when they are in context of the Universe they administer.

 .. image:: images/universes_admin_tab.png

 Clicking this tab will bring up the Admin Command Center.
 From this screen, Universe Administrators can add and remove users from their Universe context.
-Universe memebers can be added manually or by providing a formatted CSV file.
+Universe members can be added manually or by providing a formatted CSV file.

 Manually Adding Universe Members
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~